aclark4life/project-makefile/README.rst

 Why
 ---

-- I like typing ``make <target>`` to perform tasks.
-- I don't like creating shell aliases to perform tasks.
+- I like creating shell aliases to perform some tasks, but I like typing ``make <target>`` to perform more tasks.

 Installation
 ------------